wp-plugins/urtak-for-wordpress/readme.txt

 Requires PHP-cURL

 == Changelog ==

+= 0.9.9.2 =
+* HTML characters in the post title should not be double escaped

 = 0.9.9.1 =
 * Updates to expose publications more fully as they are now a fully released future of Urtak.com